lsst-dm/dm_dev_guide/stack/building-single-package-docs.rst

 This installation needs to be a recent daily or weekly build since you’ll be compiling the `pipe_base`_ repository from its ``main`` branch.
 Working from the tip of the ``main`` branch is the norm for LSST software development.

-Finally, the documentation build uses Documenteer_ and related Sphinx_ documentation packages.
+The documentation build uses Documenteer_ and related Sphinx_ documentation packages, which are already installed if you are using the Rubin Conda developer environment.
-Documenteer_ is already installed if you are using the Rubin Conda environment (part of the usual Science Pipelines installation).
+You can check if ``rubin-env-developer`` is installed by running ``mamba list rubin-env``.
-If this is not the case, see the `Documenteer installation documentation <https://documenteer.lsst.io/pipelines/install.html>`__.
+If not, you can install the developer environment with: ``mamba install rubin-env-developer``.

 .. _build-package-docs-setup-package: